Heart North and Mid Wales: Programming

 All networked programming originates from Global's London headquarters, including Heart Breakfast with Jamie Theakston and Amanda Holden.

-Regional programming is produced and broadcast from the Wrexham studios from 4-7pm on weekdays, presented by Oli Kemp and Lois Cernyw.
+Programming for both of Wales' Heart stations is produced and broadcast from Global's Cardiff Bay studios on weekdays from 4-7pm. presented by Simon Jagger and Chris Wood.

 News

-Global's Cardiff Bay and Wrexham newsrooms broadcast hourly regional news bulletins from 6am-7pm on weekdays and 6am-12pm at weekends with headlines on the half hour during weekday breakfast and drivetime shows.
+Global's Cardiff Bay newsroom broadcasts hourly regional news bulletins from 6am-7pm on weekdays and 6am-12pm at weekends with headlines on the half hour during weekday breakfast and drivetime shows.

 National news updates air hourly from Global's London headquarters at all other times.